 I enjoy swimming, scuba diving, and wine collecting.
-The wine is stored in a specially constructed wine cellar in the basement of the brown shingle cottage that I share with Eric Allman, my partner of 35-and-some-odd years and husband since 2013.
-You can learn more about him on his web page.
+The wine is stored in a specially constructed wine cellar in the basement of the brown shingle cottage that I share with Eric Allman, my partner of 40-and-some-odd years.
+While our legal wedding was in October 2013, we celebrate our anniversary on May 18th on which we had ceremonies in 1979 (signed apartment lease together), 1986 (signed house purchase together), 1993 (City of Berkeley domestic partner registration), 2000 (California domestic partner registration), and 2014 (fully recognized marriage).
+You can learn more about Eric on his web page.

 It was difficult for gay males to have their own kids when we were at an age that we wanted to do so.
 We adapted to that challenge by helping a few of our friends to raise their kids.
 This approach worked well from our perspective, because we were guaranteed to have kids whom we liked (and who liked us) - plus we always had their parents to fall back on to deal with the difficult child-rearing issues.